Officer of the watch on a cargo ship

 Charge: The Officer of the Watch on the bridge (OOW) must ensure the safe conduct of the vessel, maintain the watch, prevent collisions, conduct continuous monitoring, and make immediate decisions to protect life at sea, the vessel, and the environment.

-Control: Control corresponds to the immediate execution of conning and maneuvering actions.
-It is exercised by the officer of the watch in accordance with STCW (section AâVIII/2), with the master able to resume control at any time.
-In the civilian context, the term âcontrolâ does not always have a single normative definition, but its operational use is consistent.
+Control: The immediate execution of conning and maneuvering actions.
+It is exercised by the officer of the watch in accordance with STCW (section A‑VIII/2), with the master able to resume control at any time.
+In the civilian context, the term “control” does not always have a single normative definition, but its operational use is consistent.

-Command and control in the navy
+Command and control in the Navy

 In the RCN, the Commanding Officer (CO) or Captain holds authority defined by the NDA and the QR&O.